-The bulk of the Group's businesses are regulated.
-Having considered the scope and nature of the operations of the Group and the requirements of its businesses, the NRC and the Board are of the view that the size of the Board of eleven (11) Directors, taking into account the planned retirements of Directors at the 2024 AGM as mentioned above, is appropriate.
+The Group's primary businesses are public transport operations, which are regulated businesses.
+Having considered the scope and nature of the operations of the Group and the requirements of its businesses, the NRC and the Board are of the view that the size of the Board of eleven (11) Directors, is appropriate.